divisionbyz0rro/Infiniscryption/PackManager/package/README.md

 Packs are discovered by looking at the entire card pool and seeing what cards belong to which prefix.
 Each card is grouped with its prefix, and assigned a Pack based on that prefix.
 The game will create a default pack art and attempt to create a default description for every pack of cards it discovers, but mod creators can build their own pack descriptions and pack arts as well.

+All of the cards that come with the base game are also assigned to their own packs.
+By default, these packs only appear in runs for that region, but you can make all packs appear in all regions using the "CrossOverAllPacks" setting in the configuration file.

 This mod comes with pack definitions and custom art for the following mods:

 - [Ara Card Expansion](https://inscryption.thunderstore.io/package/Arackulele/AraCardExpansion/)